 Once you have things set up, it’s time to start creating a project plan.
-Here you need to define the project timeline and budget; plan tasks, milestones and phases, as well as manage resource allocation and 3rd parties.
+Here you need to define the project timeline and budget; plan tasks, milestones, and phases, as well as manage resource allocation and 3rd parties.

-At this stage it’s a good idea to aid yourself with tools designed to help with project planning and organisation.
+At this stage it’s a good idea to aid yourself with tools designed to help with project planning and organization.
 Most project & task management and collaboration software are offered as apps via the app store and offer varying levels of support and integration with Microsoft Teams.

 Checklist for selecting complementary project management apps in Microsoft Teams:

 First and foremost, you need to identify the correct and most beneficial support type for your own projects and teams and then locate the apps that offer these functionalities.

 Take for example task management where you have a variety of planning styles to choose from whether Gantt diagrams, Kanban boards, Calendar views or Whiteboards for unstructured and flexible planning… Then you’ll need to look at all the variations offered within each of those styles.

 - Level of integration